S&P Global Inc at Goldman Sachs US Financial Services Conference

 Keen Fai Tong - Goldman Sachs Group, Inc., Research Division - Research Analyst

-[Thank you] for joining us.
+Good afternoon, everyone.
 I'm George Tong.
-I cover business and info services at Goldman Sachs.
-Really pleased to be joined by Ewout Steenbergen with S&P and really pleased to have you with us today.
+I'm really pleased to be joined by Ewout Steenbergen, CFO of S&P. Ewout, thank you for being here with us.

-Ewout Lucien Steenbergen - S&P Global Inc. - Executive VP & CFO
+Ewout Lucien Steenbergen - S&P Global Inc. - Executive VP, CFO & President of S&P Global Engineering Solutions

-Thank you, George.
-Thank you for hosting, and great event.
-So pleased to be here.

 Questions and Answers:Keen Fai Tong - Goldman Sachs Group, Inc., Research Division - Research Analyst

-So topic du jour is the pending merger with IHS Markit.
-You've now secured both EU and U.S. regulatory approval for the deal.
-Can you talk about what outstanding items remain for the deal to close?
-What needs to happen for the deal to successfully close?
+Okay.
+So last week, S&P hosted its first Investor Day since its merger with IHS Markit.
+And at the Investor Day, the company gave new medium-term targets, including 7% to 9% organic revenue growth for the pro forma company by 2025, 2026.
+This growth is better than either S&P or IHS Markit delivered as a stand-alone companies.
+So can you talk a little bit about where in the business you expect the improved growth that come from post merger?

-Ewout Lucien Steenbergen - S&P Global Inc. - Executive VP & CFO
+Ewout Lucien Steenbergen - S&P Global Inc. - Executive VP, CFO & Pr

-Absolutely.
-So after almost a year or just over a year, I think we have clear line of sight what needs to happen.